sematext/docs/docs/logs/faq.md

 **How to create Alerts in Logs Management App?**

-Alerts are added by clicking Save Query Icon located next to the Logs Management App input field.
+Alerts are added by clicking Save Query icon located next to the Logs Management App input field.
 Enter query info and select option to enable alerts.
-Alerts specific panel will expand and allow you to customize alert specific to that particular search query.
+Alerts panel will expand and allow you to customize alert specific to that particular search query.

 <img alt="Save Alert in Logging App" src="/docs/images/logs/save-alert-in-logging-app.gif" title="Save Alert in Logging App">